Cray-HPE/docs-csm/operations/security_and_authentication/Change_SNMP_Credentials_on_Leaf_BMC_Switches.md

     secret
     ```

-3. (`ncn#`) Update SNMP credentials (desired SNMP userID and auth/priv passwords) on leaf-BMC switches.
+3. (`ncn#`) Update SNMP credentials (desired SNMP user ID and authentication and privacy passwords) on leaf-BMC switches.
 The SNMP user IDs and passwords are not shown.

    Also note that this will change the SNMP credentials in Vault.
 See below for details on how to do that.